More Signs of Trouble

 Gajić studies sharks in captivity, too.

-Learn as much as you can about sharks.
-The more we know, the easier it will be to build a planet in balance.
+Most of all, learn as much as you can about sharks and their environment.
+Then share what you know with others.
+The more we know about our world and how our actions can affect it, the easier it will become to help build a planet in balance.

 Gajić encounters a huge jellyfish in Neum Bay.